Did Researchers Just Find a Cancer Cure?

 One of the vaccine’s two cancer-fighting agents is already approved for human use, and the second is currently being studied.
 In January, a clinical trial began examining how this treatment impacts lymphoma.
 It’s too soon to tell if this exact vaccine will yield that same high success rate in people, but we know the findings are promising and further reinforce the merits of immunotherapy.
 In 2017, CAR-t therapy–a type of immunotherapy–was FDA-approved and has been widely effective in humans.
 Researchers hope this vaccine could be another successful mode of cellular-based treatment.

 If the vaccine produces the same results in humans, it would mean affordable, minimally invasive, low-side-effect treatment for a wide range of cancers.
-Immunotherapy continues to deliver exciting results in studies and practice, and it will continue to change how we think about and treat cancer.
+Immunotherapy continues to deliver exciting results in studies, practices, and alternative cancer treatments such as our alternative treatment for pancreatic cancer.
+It will continue to change how we think about and treat cancer.